LovroLudvig/Software-Design-College-Project/README.md

 In this project I was working on the Android Aplication

-* This project was chosen as one of the top 6 projects
+* This project was chosen as one of the top 6 projects by our University, Faculty of electrical engineering and computing.

 # What I Learned